A broad term for any innovative technology that has the potential to address climate change.

 Why not stick with existing solutions, rather than rely on new technology?

 The short answer is to do both.
 In 2018, the world’s leading climate authority, the Intergovernmental Panel on Climate Change (IPCC), published a landmark report highlighting the urgency of limiting warming to 1.5 degrees Celsius.
 The report outlines four potential pathways for reaching that goal.
 The pathways are vastly different, but one thing they have in common is a central role for new technologies.
 Relying on emissions-reducing technology isn’t the same as blind techno-optimism.
-New technology needs to go hand in hand existing solutions, deployed immediately.
+New technology needs to go hand in hand with existing solutions, deployed immediately.
 But the IPCC pathways make clear that the route to mitigation goes through innovation.

 Where did the term climate tech come from?